-The STFC has a responsibility to ensure that any chemicals that leave its sites do so safely.
-This includes chemicals bought in by a third party as the STFC assumes partial liability for their safe transport when leaving STFC sites.
-Under the provisions of The Carriage of Dangerous Goods and Use of Transportable Pressure Equipment Regulations (2009) any hazardous substances leaving any establishment should be packaged, labelled and transported in a manner appropriate to both the item in question and the method being used to transport it.
+STFC has a responsibility to ensure that any chemicals that leave its sites do so safely.
+This includes chemicals bought to site by a third party as STFC assumes partial liability for their safe transport when leaving STFC sites.
+Under the provisions of The Carriage of Dangerous Goods and Use of Transportable Pressure Equipment Regulations (2009) any hazardous substances leaving an establishment must be packaged, labelled and transported in a manner appropriate to both the item in question and the method being used to transport it.
 See STFC SHE Code 27.
+In order to comply staff must consult with a Dangerous Goods Safety Advisor whenever materials are leaving site whether those be CLF materials or belonging to a third party such as a user.
+At the present time, the CLF does not have a DGSA but will in the future.
+In the interim, contact Steve Robertson, Technology Department.

-If any person believes that they have suffered exposure to a hazardous substance they MUST IMMEDIATELY seek medical attention.
-The COSHH assessor or another CLF member of staff should be notified and telephone the local First Aider, Occupational Health Centre (ext 6666) or the ambulance (ext 2222) if the urgency of the situation demands it.
+If any person believes that they have suffered exposure to a hazardous substance, they MUST IMMEDIATELY seek medical attention.
+The area COSHH assessor and the COSHH Officer must be notified must be notified and a local First Aider or Occupational Health Centre (ext 6666) contacted or an ambulance (ext 2222) if the urgency of the situation demands it.